Metaln00b/Arduino-SimHubPunto/Fiat Punto 188b 2003 1.4 16V CAN/CAN.md

 byte 2 - 00 always

-byte 3 - CA always
+byte 3 - CA always (changing this value will update the odometer)

 =============================================================================